 Treatments and Services

 The BMC Immigrant & Refugee Health Center (IRHC) works with providers across BMC to connect our patients with primary care, mental health care, medical specialty care, and social services, all tailored to the needs of immigrant and refugee patients.
 While we can help our patients connect with any services available across BMC, there are several departments and programs that are affiliated with our Center.
-Please refer to the drop-down list below.
+In addition to the list below, we also provide:

 Primary Care